pinkmouse/SlayersWorld/README.md

 ### Server

   - Make a characters DB and execute the sql file
+  - Make a world DB and execute the sql file
   - Insert new account in login
   - Write `server.conf` and place it side to server.exe